Amelie

 Where to watch

-I fell in love with Christopher Nolan when I saw that movie.
+I fell in love with Christopher Nolan when I saw Memento.
 I've never seen a movie that's directed backwards.
 I loved it.
 I was intrigued all the time.
 And it was just so different.
 I loved it.

 5